-When you look at your auto insurance policy, it’s imperative that you not only review your deductible and coverages but review your liability limits as well.
+When you look at your auto insurance policy, it’s imperative that you not only review your deductible and coverages but review when to increase your auto liability insurance limits as well.
 It’s easy to scale back on your liability coverage to save some money, but in the event you cause an accident, you’re going to want as much liability protection as you can get in case the other party tries to sue.
-Let’s review the key things you need to know about liability insurance and when you should increase your coverage amounts.
+Let’s review the key things you need to know about when to increase your auto liability insurance and when you should increase your coverage amounts.

 First of all, what is liability car insurance?
 Liability insurance will provide coverage for damage and/or injuries you caused from a car accident.
 It comes in two forms: property damage and bodily injury coverages.
 Property damage liability will cover any expenses for repairing the victim’s damaged property.
 Bodily injury liability will cover expenses relating to the victim’s injuries.
 It’s important to know that liability insurance will not cover damage to your own property or your medical bills.
 If you’re looking for that sort of protection, you’ll need collision coverage and personal injury protection.